devnich/python-programming/README.md

     data.loc['Italy':'Poland', :]
     ```

-3. (Optional) If you want specific rows or columns, pass in a list
+3. If you want specific rows or columns, pass in a list

     ``` python
     data.loc[['Italy','Poland'], :]